KarlMarkFuncion/obsidian_sync_second_brain/Record of my Life/Jan 21 journal.md

 [] Do the thingy with Alerted page
 [] Get the thing to work -- arduino and prototype
 [] Research how to make a home server with an older computer [] Avoid talking to Reizi right now.
 I'm gonna get too clingy with her if I talk rn.
 If she forgets and loses interest with me?
 So be it.
-Let the Lord handle my love li
+Let the Lord handle my love life and her choices to live life with me.
+[] Wash all the bedstuffs under the sofa bed.
+[] Wash Khalil's bed and start sleeping there starting tomorrow.